Self-Explaining Reinforcement Learning for Mobile Network Resource Allocation: Experimental setup

 \subsection{Mobile-env}

-We apply our method to mobile-env, an environment that implements a resource allocation problem in mobile networks \cite{mobile-env}.
-It consists of user equipment (UE) and base stations (BSs).
-BSs, distributed over an area, provide mobile connection to the UEs.
-At the same time, UEs move randomly around the area at a constant speed, connecting to the BSs over a limited number of time steps, which determines the length of the simulation run, episode.
-The initial position of the UEs is sampled from the uniform distribution bounded by the simulation area.
-The position of the BSs is predetermined and remains static throughout the simulation run.
-For each run, the goal is to find a sequence of BSs and UEs assignments that would maximize the utility, a metric describing the quality of experience aggregated over all UEs.
-Finding the exact solution to this problem is a challenge for even the small instance; thus, existing solutions rely on simple heuristics or deep reinforcement learning \cite{multiagent}.
-Similar to existing DRL solutions, we train the model using PPO on the data provided by all UEs from the simulation.
-We insert the trained model into all UEs, which act independently of each other.
+We apply our method to mobile-env, a simulator that implements a resource allocation problem in mobile networks \cite{mobile-env}.
+In this environment, base stations (BSs) are distributed over an area and provide mobile connectivity to, randomly moving, user equipment (UE), which rely on the BSs to maintain network access.
+The goal is to determine a sequence of BS–UE assignments that maximizes the overall utility, defined as the cumulative \gls{qoe} across all UEs.
+Finding the exact solution to this problem is a challenge even for the small instance; thus, existing solutions rely on simple heuristics or deep reinforcement learning \cite{multiagent}.
+Following centralized training with decentralized execution, we train a single model on data aggregated from all UEs, then deploy a copy to each UE independently.
 We approach a small instance of the problem with three UEs and three BSs.
-The input space observed by UEs is thirteen-element vector, whose content is explained in Table \ref{tab:observations}, along with the actions' and rewards' description.
+Each UE observes a 13-element vector comprising connection statuses, SNR values, its own utility, and the load and utility of each BS.
+The reward is \gls{qoe}, a logarithmic score in $(-10, 10)$, and the single action available to each UE is to connect to or disconnect from a chosen BS.